I love the stories, the history and culture behind recipes and menus that transport you to far away places in a simple bite.

 Growing up in a large family consisted of long Sunday lunches at my Italian grandmother’s house with at least 20 people feasting on an endless array of dishes.
 My grandmother orchestrated it all without a great deal of fuss, and those memories formed the foundation for my love of food and entertaining.

 For 15 years I worked in the hotel and restaurant business with adventures in Italy, France, California and New York.
-I decided to leave operations for corporate management after receiving a master’s degree at Cornell’s Hotel School.
-Upon graduation, I landed a job in marketing strategy for a hotel company eventually leveraging my skills into the beauty industry.
+After receiving a master’s degree at Cornell’s Hotel School, I landed a job in marketing strategy for a hotel company eventually leveraging my skills into the beauty industry.
+I left the hospitality business but my love of restaurants and food never waned.

-I moved to London in 2004, living and working in a buzzing city where I was able to travel extensively, take many different types of cooking classes, and find a diverse group of interesting friends who also shared my love of food.
+In 2004, London became my home where living and working in a buzzing city, I was able to travel extensively, take numerous different cooking classes, and find a diverse group of interesting friends who also shared my love of food.

-Now I live in San Francisco with my husband and three boys where my passion and experience is funneled into feeding my own family and entertaining friends.
+Now I live in San Francisco with my husband and three boys but spend summers in England and Portugal, where my passion is funneled into feeding my family and entertaining friends.

 I hope what is shared here, inspires you to become a confident host, sparks your natural creativity, brings you together with friends and helps you discover your very own sense of place around the table.